Autolink sells a huge range of Mazda MX-5 parts, we also stock parts for other Japanese cars, mostly hard to find imports.

-We moved into the Japanese import market by accident after helping the brother of a friend get rid of some cars he’d exported from Japan to the UK after his UK partner had let him down, leaving the cars at Southampton docks running up storage charges.
+We moved into the Japanese import market by accident after helping a friend sell some cars he’d exported from Japan to the UK.
 With our new-found expertise in registering Japanese imports, we moved into the market in a bigger way.

 As well as the Japanese market MX-5 mk1 (the Eunos Roadster), we brought in a lot of other Japanese cars such as: Isuzu Bighorn (Trooper), Toyota Celica, MR2, Mitsubishi Pajero (Shogun), FTO, GTO (3000GT), Chariot (Spacewagon), Subaru Impreza, Legacy, Honda Prelude, CRX, etc.